Graphing Calculator Drawing: Non-Euclidean Ellipses

 Challenge.
 Try to make a narrower face with longer hair.

-This post is a chapter in the book Graphing Calculator Drawing Exercises.
+This post is part of the book Graphing Calculator Drawing Exercises.
 Suggested citation: Skycak, J. (2019).
 Graphing Calculator Drawing: Non-Euclidean Ellipses.
-Graphing Calculator Drawing Exercises. https://justinmath.com/graphing-calculator-drawing-non-euclidean-ellipses/
+In Graphing Calculator Drawing Exercises. https://justinmath.com/graphing-calculator-drawing-non-euclidean-ellipses/